Guneetconvent2002/pymc3/GOVERNANCE.md

 ## Core Contributors
 Core Contributors are those individuals with commit or managing rights to any of the repositories or services of the PyMC Project.
+However, the exact permissions of all Core Contributors may not be the same and depend on their team memberships.
-Therefore, some Core Contributors may act as Recurring or Core Contributors depending on the work at hand.
+Therefore, Core Contributors may act as Recurrent Contributors depending on the task at hand.
 We believe this to be necessary given the current size and scope of the PyMC project.
 Contributors may be proficient in some areas of the project while being inexperienced in some others.

 ### Core Contributor membership
 To become a Core Contributor, one must already be a Recurring Contributor.
-Core Contributors can nominate any Recurring Contributor to receive commit rights and become a Core Contributor.
+Core Contributors can nominate any Recurring Contributor to become a Core Contributor.
 For the nomination to go forward, it has to be ratified by the Steering Council and the BDFL.
+For a nomination to be rejected, clear reasoning behind the decision must be shared with the rest of the team.
+People whose nomination has been rejected can be nominated at any time again in the future, three months after the previous nomination at the earliest.

 ### Current Core Contributors